lart-bangor/research-assistant/README.md

 #### 1.3 Setting up the virtual environment and dependencies

 Now head back to the project directory in a terminal.
-If you type `dir` on Windows or `ls -l` on Linux and MacOS you should see a list of files including `manage.py` and `setup.cfg` and a folder named `lart_research_client`.
+If you type `dir` on Windows or `ls -l` on Linux and MacOS you should see a list of files including `manage.py` and `setup.cfg` and a folder named `research_client`.
 If you don't you're in the wrong directory somewhere and need to go to the same directory where you exectured `git clone` earlier.

 Now, inside the project directory, run `pipenv install --dev`.
 This will instruct pipenv to create a virtual environment and then install all the project's dependencies, including all the other development dependencies it has (within python, at least).